-Report an error in my formal communications (the published materials I provide), so I can fix it.
+Extra credit is available for reporting an error in my formal communications (the published materials I provide), so I can fix it.
 In this class, the materials include the following:

 - The course website, parts relating to this semester.

 - The course syllabus.

 - The course study guide.

 - The course textbook, since I wrote it.